MareGraph-EU/maregraph-eu.github.io/index.md

 # Welcome to the MareGraph project landing page!
 ![](/img/maregraph-horizontal.png)
+# Welcome to the MareGraph project landing page!

 ## About
 With MAREGRAPH, we aim atsupporting the EU and its MemberStatesin the achievement of ambitious marine themed